wlonk/arcadia/arcadia.md

 When your character imposes their will upon the world, or puts themselves in mortal danger, they are _exerting_ themselves.

-To see whether things go well for their character, the player draws one card, and one more card for every trait of their character that they are demonstrating.
-Keep these cards face-down.
-Flip them one at a time, as you describe the exertion.
-The player may choose to stop whenever they want, and needn't flip all the cards available.
+To see whether things go well for their character, the player draws two cards.

-When they stop, if the cards that show total more than 17, they have succeeded.
-If they total more than 21, they have done so at a cost.

-As they flip the cards, they may at any point spend a passion token to discard one of the face-up cards.
-They may do this as often as they wish.
+They may invoke an accomplishment or spend a passion token, as many times as they can and wish, to get more cards, one at a time.
+If the total of the cards is 17 or higher, they have succeeded.
+If the total is 22 or higher, they have gone bust, and their attempt has not gone well for them.
+If they stop with a total below 17, it has likewise not gone well.

+As always, aces count as 1, and face cards count as 10.

 Before exerting yourself, be very clear what the goal is, and what sorts of risks you might face.
 The GM has final say about the risks that manifest if you